College to Career

 Living at home or independently can pose challenges with regard to finances, personal accountability and family relations.
 While students living far away from home may have adjustment issues to being on their own, individuals who return to their hometowns may feel restless at times.

-- While shopping together for a new suit can be a bonding experience, young adults should assume responsibility for other facets of the job search.
+Be interested but step back–shopping together for a new suit can be a bonding experience, but your student should assume responsibility for other facets of the job search.